johnathanachen/Core-Git-Branching-1/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Johnathan met the Unicorn King who granted him magic powers.
+Johnathan then drops a million magic marshmallows from the sky.
 The end.

 ## Cast